NachammaiPooja/Airline_Management_System/README.md

 # Online Airline Management System
 This repository contains the source code for the airline management system developed using FLASK framework and written in python3.
+It is an integrated system which eases the process of ticket booking.
+This system allows cutomer to search,book and cancel flights.
+The administrator can manage the tickets booked as well as add and delete flights.
+This system reduces the time consumed in reservation of tickets for both the cutomer as well as the airline.

+### Tools used:
-#### Front-end :
+#### Front-end
      * HTML
      * CSS
      * Javascript
-#### Back-end :
+#### Back-end
      * Flask
      * Mongo-DB (database)